BilboBackend/AudioConverter/README.md

 `audio_bit_converter --filename <filename> --bits 16 --verbose true`

-If you want to specify a destination folder you can simply use the flag `--destination`, this will specify a string, which will be prepended to the filenames.
+If you want to specify a destination folder you can simply use the flag `--destination <path>`,
+which will be prepend the path to the filenames.